mmisamore/fregetalk/README.md

 # Pure Functional Programming on the JVM with Frege
-## A public talk, given in February 2016 by me.
+## A public talk, given in March 2016 by me.

 Released under Creative Commons Attribution-ShareAlike (see LICENSE).